3x02 "The Leap Home, Part II: Vietnam"

 Ziggy had problems interfacing with an old Pentagon computer while searching for information on "Operation Lazarus".

-Herbert "Magic" Williams (the leapee) leads Project Quantum Leap 30 years after the original series ended!
+In the 2022 revival series, Herbert "Magic" Williams (the leapee) leads Project Quantum Leap 30 years after the original series ended!

 Sam Trivia: